ioccc-src/winner/2020/ferguson1/spoilers.md

 loop and for dealing with errors.

-- Why do I check for `Q || P` and then goto x only to then check for `!Q && !D` to then goto x?
-Do I need to check Q at all?
+- Why do I check for `Q || P` and then goto x only to then check for `!Q && !D` to then `goto x`?
+Do I need to check `Q` at all?
 In fact I do but at a quick glance it might be easy to miss.

 - Uses an unnamed array (compound literal) for several different game variables.